Bob Freiburghouse's paper, The Multics PL/1 Compiler is a thorough description of the version 1 PL/I compiler, available at this site.

 [THVV] Other changes came about as we struggled to get the system to perform adequately.
 We sought opportunities to compact memory in order to avoid page and segment thrashing, and this need led us to combine all linkage segments in each ring into a single combined linkage section, and to create a facility called the binder to combine separately compiled routines into larger object files, like a traditional linkage editor.

-[JDM] The maintenance and support for EPL transferred to GE when Bell Labs pulled out of the project.
+[JDM] The maintenance and support for EPL transferred to GE when Bell Labs pulled out of the Multics project.
 Axel Kvilekval and Bob Freiburghouse were the GE engineers.
 They were joined by Barry Wolman in summer or fall of 1968.
-Barry continued to maintain and support EPL while Bob phased over to the v1 pl1 project.
+Barry continued to maintain and support EPL while Bob phased over to the V1 PL/I project.

 Version 1 PL/I

-[THVV] The EPL compiler was very definitely an interim tool, and GE had promised from the beginning to build a "real" compiler to replace it.
+[THVV] The EPL compiler was very definitely an interim tool, and GE had promised from the beginning to build a "real" compiler to replace it, that conformed to IBM's language spec Y33-6003-0.
 The compiler group at GE's Cambridge Information Systems Laboratory (CISL) began work on this task as soon as it was set up.
 Members of this group were

 [JDM] V1 was started by RAF and me, Chang joined shortly thereafter.
 Barry was working on EPL while we got the front end going.
 I did the lexical and syntactic analyzer.
 Bob did the semantic phase with help from Chang.
 Bob also did a limited optimizer.
 Barry did the code generator.
 I did the pl1 command and some systems interfaces.
 Peter Belmont did the I/O system but that came after the initial release of V1 to the system programmers.